-Dr. Ryals has served as our president, chief executive officer and chairman of our board of directors since April 2002.
-Prior to joining Metabolon, he was CEO, president and founder of Paradigm Genetics, Inc. (NASDAQ:PDGM), an agriculture biotechnology company focused on industrializing the process of gene function discovery.
-There, he raised over $100 million in equity financing, including an initial public offering in 2000 and a follow-on offering in 2001, and closed on R&D partnerships valued at over $200 million.
+Dr. Ryals has served as Metabolon's president, chief executive officer and chairman of the board of directors since April 2002.
+Prior to founding Metabolon, he was CEO, president and founder of Paradigm Genetics, Inc., a publicly traded agriculture biotechnology company focused on industrializing the process of gene function discovery.
 Dr. Ryals has 30 years of experience in the biotechnology industry, including senior research positions at Novartis and Ciba-Geigy, and currently serves on the board of directors of AgBiome, a provider of early-stage R&D for agriculture, and the advisory board of the College of Agriculture and Life Sciences at North Carolina State University.
-He earned a B.A. in biology, chemistry and music from the University of North Texas and M.S. and Ph.D. degrees from the University of Texas at Dallas.
+He earned a B.A. in biology and chemistry from the University of North Texas and M.S. and Ph.D. degrees from the University of Texas at Dallas.

 Thomas Caskey, M.D., FACP